-A mastectomy scar is across the skin of the chest and may go up into the armpit.
-After surgery to the lymph nodes, the scar is in the armpit and should not be noticeable from the front.
+If you have a mastectomy, the scar will be across the skin of the chest and may go up into the armpit.
+If you have surgery to the lymph nodes, the scar will be in the armpit and should not be noticeable from the front.

-To begin with, the scar will be red if you have white skin, or darker if you have dark skin.
-It will also be firm and slightly raised.
+If you have pale skin, your scar will be red immediately after your operation.
+If you have dark skin, your scar will be darker.
+The scar will also be firm and slightly raised.
 Over time, it will flatten and fade.
 Everyone's skin heals differently.
-If you have dark skin or fair, freckled skin, scars can take longer to settle and may be more noticeable for longer.
+If you have dark skin or fair, freckled skin, scars can take longer to fade.
+This means they may be more noticeable for longer.

-If you are worried about your scar, talk to your breast care nurse or surgeon.
+If you are worried about your scar, talk to your specialist nurse or surgeon.
+We have more information about scarring after breast reconstruction in our booklet Understanding breast reconstruction (see page 146).